skip to main content

 Report Potential Hazing

-Student Rights and Responsibilities provides Vaqueros Report It, an online reporting system that allows students, staff and faculty a way to report any potential violations.
-Any person who suspects hazing should report through the Student Violations form, which is listed in the Vaqueros Report It webpage.
+Student Rights and Responsibilities provides Vaqueros Report It, an online reporting system that allows students, staff, and faculty a way to report any potential violations.
+Any person who suspects hazing should report through the Student Violations form, which is listed on the Vaqueros Report It webpage.

 Urgent matters should be reported to local police or the University Police Department at (956) 882-4911.